Answers to commonly asked questions. If you have a question that isn't on the list, then please contact us.

 As part of the certification requirements, clients must set targets to manage and reduce their emissions by having a verified management plan.
 Therefore, these businesses will be seeking options to reduce their emissions by various means including the adoption of new technologies and other capital investment projects.
 So if you think you have a technology that reduces emissions, then carbon conscious businesses and individual consumers is a market you can tap into.

-Any tree planting project would need to be awarded carbon credits through an acceptable standard and be assessed as meeting the requirements of the programme.
-The Advertising Standards Authority in the UK has previously ruled that there was no scientific basis for a claim by a company that the number of trees they had planted would sequester carbon dioxide equivalent to the company’s greenhouse gas emissions
+Any tree planting project would need to be awarded carbon credits through an acceptable standard and the project assessed for suitability within the programme.
+There have been examples where tree planting for offsetting emissions has been unsubstantiated.
+For example, the Advertising Standards Authority in the UK has previously ruled that there was no scientific basis for a claim by a company that the number of trees they had planted would sequester carbon dioxide equivalent to the company’s greenhouse gas emissions.

 The money you pay for carbon credits goes to both the carbon credit supplier (to cover the additional costs associated with implementing the project over and above the ‘business as usual’ situation) and the carboNZero programme to cover costs associated with activities such as sourcing, supplying, quality assessment, and registry transaction fees.